activengage/techinterview/README.md

 4. The client-side Form Hub module has been created

 ## Steps that you must complete
+1. Fork this repository
+2. Clone the repository locally
 1. Remove the flickr viewmodel and view
 2. Create a form viewmodel and view
 3. Fill in the server-side FormHub code to retrieve existing forms